Vibha111094/key-phrase-extraction/README.md

 - We start by selecting the keyword/keyphrase that is the most similar to the document.
 Then, we iteratively select new candidates that are both similar to the document and not similar to the already selected keywords/keyphrases.

 Design:
+Have built a simple streamlit App, that takes in the FileName as in the image attached.
 We run the algorithms on the entire data and store it in a dataframe which is then cached.
 On a new request, we query the file name against the existing existing dataframe and fetch the corresponding keywords.